 Every two years, the League surveys districts on various board practices.
-The 2011 survey results are below-the number is the number of districts.
+The 2017 survey results are below-the number is the percent of districts.
+In only a quarter of the districts, chairs never serve consecutive terms; the trend over the years has been toward more boards electing chairs for consecutive terms.